Crystal Clear Underwater Images Using New Housing for the Go Pro HD Hero

 Also try their new site at eyeofmineactioncameras.com

 Note: Since writing this article, Go Pro themselves have now released a great looking flat port housing for the HD Hero cameras.
-Check out the new stylish design over at the Official GoPro® Store
+Check out the new stylish design over at the Official GoPro® Store at Amazon.

 …and please share this with your friends…